 |How A Hard Drive Operates

-Used SATA 3 drives are becoming more common, so getting a SATA 3 drive does not guarantee it is new.
+The drives we sell are always brand new SATA3 type drives.
+The sale of used hard drives as new have become very common in the market.
 Manufacturers now clearly put the manufacturing date of the drive on the face of the drive and all of the drives we sell will have a manufacturing date in the last few months.

 Warranty Information |

 Terms & Conditions |